Directed Acyclic Graph could be considered the future of blockchain technology (blockchain 3.0).

 While I would never dream of you taking this as financial advice (BECAUSE IT IS NOT.
 DON’T LISTEN TO ME.
 WELL, LISTEN to JUST A BIT MORE), I have this intuition that DAG-based cryptocurrencies are going to be the next big thing.

-I’ve heard it called the “Blockchain 3.0” and it is for a good reason.
+I’ve heard it called “Blockchain 3.0,” and it is for a good reason.

-The scalability alone will make this the next-generation tech in the crypto space, and it’s crazy to think that it only popped up about 5 years ago.
+The scalability alone will make this the next-generation tech in the crypto space, and it’s wild to think that it only popped up about five years ago.

-For more information on the specific implementations, I highly recommend you look into IOTAByteball, and Nano (and well, Banano.
-They’re the DogeCoin of DAG and their community will keep you in stitches).
+For more information on the specific implementations, I highly recommend you look into IOTAByteball, and Nano (and Banano.
+They’re the DogeCoin of DAG, and their community will keep you in stitches).

 Thank you for reading.
 Until next time, keep your eyes on the market and stay safe.